DMP requirements in FWF

 The DMP should be regarded as a living document.
 It may be changed throughout the project, but be sure to document all changes.
 Submit the final version of your DMP with your final report.
 The FWF has defined a minimum set of criteria which must be addressed when filling out the DMP template.

-When creating a FWF DMP, do consider the policy Open Access to Research Data.
+When creating a FWF DMP, do consider the policy Open Access to Research Data, opens an external URL in a new window.

 This policy states that the research data which supports your scientific publication must be made openly available on a mandatory basis.
 This includes all the data required to reproduce and verify the results of your publications, including the associated metadata.
 This data should be published as soon as possible, but, at the latest, together with the corresponding scientific publication.
 If, for legal, ethical or other reasons, open access to this data is not at all or only partially possible, you must justify this in your data management plan.
 In addition, the following criteria apply: